-In accordance with FRS 9 transactions are reported under the definition of a 'joint venture'.
+In accordance with FRS 9 transactions are reported under the definition of a "joint venture".

-All revenue income received in respect of BSMS by each University is held in a 'community chest', managed by the University of Sussex.
-Expenditure incurred by each university on behalf of BSMS is reimbursed from the community chest.
+All revenue income received in respect of BSMS by each University is held in a "community chest", managed by the University of Sussex.
+Expenditure incurred by each university on behalf of the school is reimbursed from the community chest.